 WSP USA Inc - Senior Structural Engineer

+Joe is a senior structural engineer at WSP, and has nine years of experience designing bridges and structures in the transportation industry.
 Joe received his Bachelors and Masters of Civil Engineering at the University of Delaware.
-Prior to joining WSP USA, Joe spent five years at the Delaware Department of Transportation in their Bridge Design section.
-In his spare time, Joe is a photographer and computer tinkerer.
-He also enjoys running, concerts, and football, though primarily he only cares about the Eagles.
-Joe also serves as the Section's Webmaster, Assistant Treasurer, and is on the YMF Board.
+Prior to joining WSP, Joe spent five years at the Delaware Department of Transportation in their Bridge Design section.
+In his spare time, Joe is a photographer and computer programmer and tinkerer.
+He also enjoys running, concerts, and football.
+Joe also serves as the Section's Webmaster, Assistant Treasurer, and is the Treasurer for the YMF Board.

 City of Philadelphia - Streets Department